Skip to Content

 Obesity and Health Problems

-Excess weight makes it harder for birds to fly, escape danger, or maintain normal activity levels.
+Excess weight hammers birds’ ability to fly, escape predators, and maintain normal activity levels.

 Promoting Healthy Bird Feeding Practices